 CREEPING THYME (Thymus spp)

-This low-growing aromatic herb is highly resilient to foot traffic, making it a great filler between stepping stones and garden pathways, where the fragrance from its leaves will be released each time it’s stepped on.
-Many varieties also produce tiny flowers that completely cover the plants in spring.
-Unlike the culinary herb common thyme (T. vulgaris), creeping thyme is primarily used for its ornamental attributes and fragrant foliage.
+This low-growing aromatic herb is highly resilient to foot traffic and a great filler between stepping stones and pathways.
+Fragrance is released when leaves are crushed or stepped on.
+Many also produce tiny flowers that completely cover the plants in spring.
+Unlike the culinary herb (Thymus vulgaris), creeping thyme is primarily ornamental.

 Height/spread:1 to 4 inches tall, spreads up to a foot or more